hd-buddy/Road_marking_detection/Readme.md

 The Dataset used to train was AU drone dataset.
 Collected by a Ph.D.
 Scholar at Ahmedabad University `Yagnik Bhavsar`.\
 A special Thanks to `Prof. Mehul Raval` to give me this oppurtunity to work on this peoject.

+* Here I have loaded my pretrained model configuration, the original achitecture is not publish.
+* If you want to know more about the architecture contact me on dmhingu.personal@gmail.com